- Chrome is known as a great SWF file player browser to try out.

 3. Use Internet Explorer/ Edge

-- Launch the Internet Explorer and click on the settings icon at the top right corner.
+- Launch Internet Explorer and click on the Settings icon at the top right corner.

 - On the add-one page, click Toolbars and Extensions.

-If Chrome has failed to open the SWF files, consider switching the browser to Internet Explorer/ Edge.
-They have in-built plug-ins that will enable access to SWF files.
-Hence, you can view them through these browsers.
-Alternatively, you can give it a try to other browsers such as Opera in case Explorer/Edge was not helpful.
+If Chrome has failed to open the SWF files, consider switching the browser to Internet Explorer.
+It has in-built plug-ins that will enable access to SWF files.

 4. Download SWF Player on Android